 TRiPS (Therapeutic Recreation In Public Schools)

-The TRiPS program is conducted by graduate students in therapeutic recreation and is part of a grant from the State Department of Education.
-The graduate and undergraduate students conduct therapeutic recreation programs in Special Education Classrooms in Knox and surrounding county schools.
-The students conduct initial assessments of the children, conduct programs, and write progress notes and case studies.
-The TRiPS program typically involves 6-8 grant staff, 10-15 additional UT students, and approximately 90 children each week from the various schools.
+The TRiPS program is conducted by Dr. Hayes and graduate students in therapeutic recreation and is part of a grant from the State Department of Education.
+It is a college credit course offered at UT as RSM 405, 406, and 505.
+The graduate and undergraduate students conduct therapeutic recreation programs in Special Education Classrooms in Knox and Sevier County schools.
+For 10 weeks, the students conduct initial assessments of the children, facilitate lesson plans, and write progress notes and final assessments.
+During the course, the UT students also gain experience in using commercial assessment tools, the GRST and FACTR-R. The TRiPS program typically involves 4 grant staff, 40-50 additional UT students, and approximately 90 children each week from the various schools.

 The following is a list of schools in Knoxville where the TRiPS program is currently taking place: